obriante/GQuickTweet/README.md

 ## Debug

+To see more informations run:

+	$ gquicktweet --debug

-On compiling process run:
+To debug the code, on compiling process, run:

 	$ ./configure --enable-debug

-To have more details use gdb

 ## Reference: